tylerchg/Personal-Project/README.md

 For this project, I will be analyzing the [U.S. macroeconomic data](https://www.statsmodels.org/stable/datasets/generated/macrodata.html) provided on statsmodels and [kaggle](https://www.kaggle.com/datasets/prasertk/inflation-interest-and-unemployment-rate) using data that's been collected from [The World Bank Group](https://www.worldbank.org/en/about/legal/terms-of-use-for-datasets).

-The datasets have been uploaded [here](https://github.com/tylerchg/Personal-Project/tree/main/Project%201).
+The project and datasets have been uploaded [here](https://github.com/tylerchg/Personal-Project/tree/main/Project%201).
 Please see below the summarized information:

 **Statsmodels**
 - `Year` - 1959Q1-2009Q3